 After 21 years helming her eponymous label, Bobbi Brown is kicking off her next chapter her ninth book, Beauty From The Inside Out, which covers such varied topics as makeup, wellness and aging, and a new lifestyle brand.
 “What I’ve realized if confidence means one thing, it just means you’re comfortable in your skin and it doesn’t happen until you are older.” she says.
 “It does not happen in your 20s.
 It doesn’t happen in your 30s.
 I think it really starts happening in your 40s, 50s, and for some women it’s beyond that.”
 Here, she shares a few lessons on moderation, taking a stepping back from the mirror, and the magic of pinching your cheeks.

+You were a pioneer of natural makeup in the ’80s, which was all about bold colors and heavy contouring.
+What was that like?
 Well, I didn’t realize that I was going against the grain, I was just doing what made sense to me.
 I didn’t think models and actresses looked pretty when I would see their faces with foundation that didn’t match their skin and brown things on the side of their face, so I started doing makeup to make people look healthy.
 I remember my first [photoshoot], of a beautiful model that looked tan and bronze and I showed it to a very well-known makeup artist at the time and he said, “Oh, you’ll never work.
 They’re never going to hire you with this kind of makeup.
 You have to do what we all do,” and I just never did and somehow people realized wow, they do look better.

+How did you start your eponymous makeup line?
 I started really with one lipstick.
 I met a chemist and I asked him to make this one lipstick for me, because I couldn’t find a lipstick on the market that looked like lips and everything was so artificial.
 I asked him to mix and blend a few things, and he made it for me.
 And then I realized it was my lip color, and not everyone has the same lip color.
 So that’s when I started looking around and making all different lip colors.
 Honestly, there’s so many different color lips in the world.
 People don’t realize it, and that’s what makes a difference in the lipstick you choose, not the color of your skin.
 The color of your lips, because I could have a lipstick that looks like nude on me and someone else could put it on, it looks pasty on them, their lips are dark and if their lips are pale, they’ll look bright orange or bright pink.
 It’s really interesting.

+What was your first book?
 My first book was called Bobbi Brown Beauty.
 And the only reason I wrote a book is because I was on the beach and I met this really nice lady and her kid and I said, “What do you do,” and she said, “I’m a book agent.”
 I said, “Oh, I’ve always wanted to write a book.”
 And that’s how I got my first book.

+And how has one kind of led to the next?
 I can’t believe I have nine books now!
 The second one, I guess, was [about] teenage beauty.
 I had a role in a lot of girls’ upbringing because the beauty book was not just how to look like someone else, it’s how to be the best version of yourself and how to deal with mean people, and how to cover a pimple.
 Being the mother of three boys, I’m so happy that I have been a part in girls’ lives, too.

+What are the most common mistakes people make with makeup, in your opinion?
 Foundation should be the exact color of your skin meaning, hello?
 It’s kind of like what I’ve done is not brilliant, it’s just common sense.
 Blush should be the color of your cheeks when you pinch it.
 It’s common sense, to me.
 Your eyebrows, what color should your eyebrows be?
 Whatever the hair is.

+When did you first become interested in the idea of beauty from the inside out?
 I’ve always have been.
 When I was young I was always on diets trying to figure out what to eat to really to be skinny and to look like someone else other than me, which was models.
 And I tried every single diet out there, lost weight, then I started eating bread again.
 It was constant, and as a young makeup artist there was always really extensive catering and I used to eat it.
 And then one day I realized it doesn’t make me feel good and I was gaining weight and I stopped and I started bringing my own food, just really simple, and I realized the better you eat the better you feel, you don’t fall asleep in the afternoon, and it’s been an evolution.
 And every one of my books have had something on it.
 But probably the past couple years even when I was working at the brand, I was so much more interested in how you live your life than what you put on your face.
 So it’s an interesting space for me to be right now, and it happens to be a huge trend that I don’t think it’s going away.
 I don’t think in five years people are going to not care about it.
 I think it’s only going to be more and more and people are going to realize that the things you do on a daily basis is what makes you who you are, not the things you do for a week, like it’s not the juice cleanse you do for five days.